 The day when 61, backed by his family, committed to his complicated international journey, the future of Spanish motocross changed forever.

 The Galician won the 65 c.c. title when he was 10 years old, at 14 he was crowned 125 c.c.
 European Champion and before he turned 16, he was already standing on the World Championship podium.
 From his hometown Lugo to the top of the world, conquering two world titles which make him the best Spanish racer in history at just 21 years of age.

 Our “young prodigy” is growing up, he has graduated to the premiere class and has already shown reasons to believe that he can stand up to anybody and bring home a lot of success.

 Jorge Prado will not be alone in Madrid.
 Spanish motocross is experiencing an enviable progression, with relevant figures in all categories.
-On the dirt of the spectacular intu Xanadú track we will see our best riders in action, like the unstoppable José Butrón and his loyal group of Andalusian supporters, like the ever-improving Iker Larrañaga in his transition to the MXGP class, and the Galician Rubén Fernández in his first full year on the MX2 Class.
+On the dirt of the spectacular intu Xanadú track we will see our best riders in action, like our other Galician Rubén Fernández in his first year on the Premiere Class.

-Alongside them will be a gaggle of wild cards, like the female representation of Coloret and Seisdedos, and the outstanding effort of the RFME Team in the European 125 Championship, where Paco Rico will lead and coach the already proven riders in Canet, Ramos, Escandell, Carbonero… The Spanish flag will be all over the track.
+Alongside them will be a gaggle of wild cards and the effort of the RFME Team in the European 125 Championship, where Paco Rico will lead and coach the already proven riders in Canet, Ramos, Escandell, Carbonero… The Spanish flag will be all over the track.